Skip to main content

 pass

-, which represents the environment for the player.
+The constructor of this class takes a single argument, rewards_by_run, which represents the environment for the player.
 It is structured as a matrix where each row corresponds to a round, and each column represents a bandit.
-Specifically, rewards_by_run[i][j]
+Specifically, rewards_by_run[i][j] denotes the potential reward obtained by pulling arm j during round i .
+Importantly, this matrix is not known to the player.
+The implementation assumes that rewards_by_run is either a NumPy array or a data type with a shape attribute.

 The state of an UpperConfidenceBound instance, consists of:

-: which are $N_i(n)$ and $R_i(n)$, respectively.__selected_by_round
+• __n_selected and __sum_rewards: which are $N_i(n)$ and $R_i(n)$, respectively.

-: total reward earned so far by the player.
+• __total_reward: total reward earned so far by the player.

-Now, let's implement the main method of this class, method learn()
+Now, let's implement the main method of this class, method learn():

 def learn(self):